badlydrawnrob/data-playground/mocking/fruits/README.md

 > After running these commands, insert values into database.
 > Add `Colors` first as it's a foreign key `Fruits.colors` (see `sqlite-utils.sql`).

+We don't need to worry about user creation or hashing passwords, but currently we set them up manually (rather than in-app).
+We can eventually build in `BaseUser.create_user()` when ready.

 ```
 piccolo migrations forwards user
 piccolo user create